Francisco Rodríguez (Venezuelan pitcher)

-In his rookie season, Rodríguez tied Randy Johnson for the record for most victories in a single postseason, recording five wins en route to the Angels winning the World Series; Stephen Strasburg later accomplished this feat as well.
+In his rookie season, Rodríguez tied Randy Johnson for the record for most victories in a single postseason, recording five wins en route to the Angels winning the World Series; Stephen Strasburg (2019) and Nathan Eovaldi (2023) later accomplished this feat as well.
 Rodríguez holds the major league record for saves in a single season, with 62, set in 2008 while pitching for the Angels.
 He is a three-time league leader in saves (2005, 2006, and 2008) and a six-time All-Star.
-Rodríguez is one of only six Major League pitchers to accumulate a total of 400 or more saves in his baseball career.
+Rodríguez is one of only eight Major League pitchers to accumulate a total of 400 or more saves in his baseball career.